-The school or program supports professional development and advancement in instructional effectiveness.
+The school or program supports professional development and advancement in instructional effectiveness, including support for working with diverse students and communities.

-- 1) Describe the school or program's procedures for evaluating faculty instructional effectiveness.
-Include a description of the processes used for student course evaluations and peer evaluations, if applicable. (self-study document) - 2) Describe available university and programmatic support for continuous improvement in teaching practices and student learning.
+- Describe the school or program's procedures for evaluating faculty instructional effectiveness.
+Include a description of the processes used for student course evaluations and peer evaluations, if applicable. (self-study document) - 2) Describe available university and programmatic support for continuous improvement in teaching practices and student learning, including support for working with diverse students and communities.
 Provide three to five examples of school or program involvement in or use of these resources.
 The description must address both primary instructional faculty and non-primary instructional faculty. (self-study document) - 3) Describe means through which the school or program ensures that all faculty (primary instructional and non-primary instructional) maintain currency in their areas of instructional responsibility.
 Provide examples as relevant.
 This response should focus on methods for ensuring that faculty members' disciplinary knowledge is current. (self-study document) - 4) Describe the role of evaluations of instructional effectiveness in decisions about faculty advancement. (self-study document) - 5) Provide quantitative and/or qualitative information that characterizes the unit's performance over the last three years on its self-selected indicators of instructional effectiveness.